-I’ve had Brita jug for many years but now, there are other tap water filters available, including Zero Water filter.
 I didn’t actually know about ZeroWater until I got contacted by their PR representative who sent me Zero Water 12 Cup for me to test and review on my blog.
 So what did I think of it?
 Was it better than Brita’s jug?
-How did the filtered water from ZeroWater jug taste like?
+What did the filtered water from the ZeroWater jug taste like?
 Read on to read my full review and comparison of ZeroWater and Brita.

 About Zero Water